c1edue/TASK/README.md

 # Radius-calc
-homework, a program that counts R and L circles
+homework, a simple program that counts R and L circles